sktime/pycaret/README.md

 **This is the active community fork of the `pycaret` package:** community owned, professionally maintained, with a permissive license, and published under the PyPI name `pycaret-core`.
 It is maintained in direct continuity of `pycaret 3`.

-The PyPI name `pycaret` is no longer owned by the community.
-It is used to promote a commercially licensed project that is not in continuity with the previous `pycaret 3` releases, and that is promoted in its place.

 |  | **[Documentation](https://py-caret.readthedocs.io/en/latest/)** · **[Tutorials](https://py-caret.readthedocs.io/en/latest/tutorials.html)** · **[Release Notes](https://github.com/sktime/pycaret/releases)** |